City College of New York: Other demolished buildings

-A separate library building originally planned in 1912 for the campus was never built but ground was broken on March 25, 1927, for a free-standing library to be built on St. Nicholas Terrace, between St. Nicholas and 141st Streets.
-Only 1/5 of the original library plan was constructed at a cost of $850,000, far above the $150,000 alumni had collected to establish a library at the original Amsterdam Avenue and 140th Street site.
+A separate library building originally planned in 1912 for the campus was never built.
+Ground was broken on March 25, 1927, for a free-standing library to be built on St. Nicholas Terrace, between St. Nicholas and 141st Streets.
+Only one-fifth of the original library plan was constructed at a cost of $850,000, far above the $150,000 alumni had collected to establish a library at the original Amsterdam Avenue and 140th Street site.
 The Bowker/Alumni Library stood at the present site of the Steinman Engineering building until 1957.

 The Hebrew Orphan Asylum was erected in 1884 on Amsterdam Avenue between 136th and 138th Streets, and was designed by William H. Hume.
 It was already there when City College moved to upper Manhattan.
 When it closed in the 1940s, the building was used by City College to house members of the U.S. Armed Forces assigned to the Army Specialized Training Program (ASTP).
 From 1946 to 1955, it was used as a dormitory, library, and classroom space for the college.
 It was called "Army Hall" until it was demolished in 1955 and 1956.

 In 1946, CCNY purchased a former Episcopal orphanage on 135th Street and Convent Avenue (North campus), and renamed it Klapper Hall, after Paul Klapper (Class of 1904) Professor and the Dean of School of Education and who was later the first president of Queens College/CUNY (1937–1952).
-Klapper Hall was red brick in Georgian style and it served until 1983 as home of the School of Education.
+Klapper Hall was red brick in Georgian style and served until 1983 as home of the School of Education.

 Campus location

-The college is located between West 130th and West 141st Streets in Manhattan, along Convent Avenue and St. Nicholas Terrace, between Amsterdam and St. Nicholas Avenues.
-The campus is served by the following transportation:
+The institution is located between West 130th and West 141st Streets in Manhattan, bordered on the west by Amsterdam Avenue and on the east, St. Nicholas Terrace.
+The campus is bisected by Convent Avenue.
+The College has a small satellite unit called the Center for Worker Education in the Wall Street area.